patrick-holt/discord-bot/README.md

 **16/09/19** I wanted to change the way command arguments were checked, but apparently switches aren't really possible.
 At least not when I before hand wanted to make a check if there were more than one argument.
 I might return to it later to see of something can be done.
 I found help online to help me get the filesave working.
 Based on user ID I can now make an entry with what I need.
 I should be able to parse it and check entries, but that remains to be seen.

+**19/09/19** Worked on a couple of things throughout the days, finally got the dice function to work like I want it to.

 # To Do
 A list of all the things I would like the bot to do.
 * [x] Always run - use Heroku or similar